 OWASA and our utility neighbors must address the resiliency of water supply and storage, especially for periods of severe and extended droughts as well as the capacity of our reclaimed water system, which may face higher peak demands as temperatures increase with climate change.
 OWASA worked with our utility neighbors through the Jordan Lake Partnership (JLP) to develop the Triangle Regional Water Supply Plan to ensure all Partners have sufficient and reliable water supply through 2070.
 The JLP also contracted a regional interconnection study to evaluate the interconnection capacity of our drinking water systems and to identify needed infrastructure improvements to meet future needs.
 In 2018, the JLP was replaced with the Triangle Water Supply Partnership (TWP).
-The TWP is building on the work of the JLP and is currently updating the interconnection model and using it to run planning scenarios to identify strategies to improve the region's resiliency to planned and unplanned water supply challenges.
+The TWP is building on the work of the JLP and recently updated the interconnection model and used it to run planning scenarios to identify strategies to improve the region's resiliency to planned and unplanned water supply challenges such as water treatment plant outages.
+The TWP recently began work to update the Triangle Regional Water Supply Plan.

-OWASA is also working with the City of Durham, Town of Pittsboro, and Chatham County (Western Intake Partners) to plan, design, and permit a new water supply intake, treatment, and transmission facilities on the western side of Jordan Lake.
-OWASA does not yet need access to its Jordan Lake allocation on a regular basis so is participating in a limited capacity to have ownership in parts of the infrastructure that are difficult or costly to expand later such as the intake and transmission infrastructure.
+OWASA is also working with the City of Durham, Town of Pittsboro, and Chatham County (Western Intake Partners) to plan, design, and permit new water supply intake, treatment, and transmission facilities on the western side of Jordan Lake.
+OWASA does not yet need access to its Jordan Lake allocation on a regular basis so is participating in a limited capacity to have ownership in parts of the infrastructure that are difficult or costly to expand later, such as the intake and transmission infrastructure.
 OWASA will postpone ownership in the proposed water treatment facility until a later phase.

-The CIP includes \$7.1 million to fund several projects to improve and ensure the long-term viability of the raw water supply system.
-At University Lake, notable near-term projects will add a chemical facility to address taste and odor concerns (270-28) and improve the recreational facilities (270-29).
-At Cane Creek Reservoir, the CIP provides funds for improvements at the pump station (270-16) and dam (270-30).
+The CIP includes \$23.4 million to fund several projects to improve and ensure the long-term viability of the raw water supply system.
+At University Lake, construction to build a chemical facility to address taste and odor concerns (270-28) is wrapping up and additional work to improve the dam will be started (270-35).
+At Cane Creek Reservoir, the CIP provides funds for improvements at the pump station (270-16) and dam (270-30) and the dam diversion tunnel (270-36).
 The CIP also includes OWASA's participation in the Western Intake Partnership Projects (270-34).